rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.6.8 (New option `--range` to specify a chromosome region of variants to test in step 2).

 Version 1.0.6.7 (New option `--print-prs` in step 1 to print the whole genome predictions (i.e. PRS) without using LOCO; new flag `--use-prs` in step 2 to use these in the association tests).